How big is the Amphitheatre?

 Who is the review committee, how often do they meet?

-- The Amphitheatre Review Committee will meet every two weeks.
+- The Amphitheatre Review Committee meets every two weeks.
 It is a group made up of students and members from the SLC staff and academic stakeholders.
 They are looking forward to hearing all of your creative ways of using the Amphitheatre and how they can set you up for success.

 How much time in advance of my activity date do I need to send a request form?